top of page

 “A lady said one time [to me] that she was glad she found out about the place because she’s always at home, she doesn’t go out anywhere, she doesn’t talk to people,” said Lynda.

 For David, giving people a place to feel belonging and significance is important: “My favourite thing that happens here is when the people are here.
-When our community members are here, we are siting with them, having faith conversations, chatting with them, seeing them leave this place with a smile on their face.”
+When our community members are here, we are sitting with them, having faith conversations, chatting with them, seeing them leave this place with a smile on their face.”

 It’s early days in the ministry, but people are already asking about Jesus.
 Once a month, on a Thursday, David spends time with those gathered after lunch to give a short devotional, take prayer requests and facilitate an informal worship session with songs of praise.